 However, I will admit that I am in love with the new Hearth & Hand collection at Target.
 This line is designed by my secret HGTV crush, Joanna and Chip Gaines.
 If I won the lottery tomorrow, I’d want these two to come renovate my house!
 But since that’s a long shot, I’ll settle for a few of her pieces added to my collection.

 I particularly like the big lanterns to hold candles.
 I enjoy candles year round but instead of using a candle you could showcase a collection of Christmas ornaments or a bunch of pine cones.
 Likewise, this holiday centerpiece (that comes in gold or black) doesn’t scream HOLIDAY so you can use it year round by switching out the candles and adding different decorative items to the bottom.
-Even better is that Target is offering free shipping and returns through December 23 (some restrictions may apply).

 Okay, I’ve talked myself into it…it’s time to start decorating.
 I’m going to overcome my initial “I don’t wanna do it!” and just get busy.
 Besides, the way I decorate will be minimal fuss and effort.
 Just the way I like it.